This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Melt 1 tablespoon of butter in a skillet over medium-high heat.
-Add the garlic and cook for 30 seconds.
+- Melt 1 tablespoon of butter in a 10-inch skillet over medium-high heat.
+Add the garlic and cook for 30 seconds, until fragrant.

-- Add the shrimp and cook for 1–2 minutes per side, until pink and opaque.
+- Add the shrimp and cook for 1 to 2 minutes per side, until they turn pink and opaque.
 Transfer the shrimp to a bowl and cover to keep warm.

-- In the same skillet, melt the remaining 1 tablespoon of butter.
-Add the zucchini noodles, season with black pepper, and cook for 3–4 minutes, tossing occasionally with tongs
+- Melt the remaining 1 tablespoon of butter in the same skillet.
+Add the zucchini noodles, season with black pepper, and cook for 3 to 4 minutes, tossing with tongs, until tender but still slightly firm.

-- Remove the pan from the heat.
-Add the shrimp and garlic butter back to the skillet.
-Toss everything together, then top with Parmesan cheese and serve.
+- Remove the skillet from the heat.
+Return the shrimp and garlic butter to the pan and toss to combine.

 Notes